 Generous state subsidies on tuition fees; further reductions, scholarships, and free accommodation available according to students’ family income.

 Clear awareness on the University’s part of its social responsibilities and of the importance of economic, social, and environmental sustainability: a community-minded Institution.

-In central Torino, with its efficient transport system, 4 train stations, and international airport: Rome, Venice, Paris and other key European destinations easy to reach.
+In central Turin, with its efficient transport system, 4 train stations, and international airport: Rome, Venice, Paris and other key European destinations easy to reach.

 A centre for manufacturing and service industry, host city for the 2006 Winter Olympics, and 2015 European Capital of Sport; with 3 UN agencies and 50 consulates, a university city connected globally.